constructorfleet/python-redfish-raid/README.md

 $COMMAND: Command you wish to run
   prefix: Starting API Endpoint for the command
   recurse: Use False to disable API recursion, True to enable full API recursion or an integer to specify the maximum recursion depth
-  json_queries: List of JMESPath strings to filter the JSON output
+  json_filters: List of JMESPath strings to filter the JSON output
     key: Resulting JSON key
     jq: JMESPath Query string (See http://jmespath.org/ for syntax and information)
-  reportv: Report with placeholders for the result data (Replacers are of the format `{key_name)`
+  report: Report with placeholders for the result data (Replacers are of the format `{key_name)`
 ```

 ## Custom API clients